return to Ellen's home page

 About Me

-I have been an Oak Ridge resident and homeowner for 26 years.
+I have been an Oak Ridge resident and homeowner for 36 years.
 My husband Rich Norby and I moved here from Wisconsin in 1981.
 We still think we made the right choice when we chose Oak Ridge over other nearby communities.
-I am originally from Connecticut, but Oak Ridge is my home now, and my college-student son and our animal-shelter cat are native Oak Ridgers.
+I am originally from Connecticut, but Oak Ridge is "home" now.

 I work as a research staff member in the Environmental Sciences Division at Oak Ridge National Laboratory, where I have participated in or managed a variety of activities related to waste management and the environmental impacts of energy technologies and Department of Energy initiatives.

 I have been an active participant in community affairs, particularly those where I can volunteer my technical expertise, including almost 16 years participating in local government as a member of the city’s Environmental Quality Advisory Board.
-Read Ellen Smith in the Public Record for newspaper articles, letters to the editor, and other news media documentation of my activities.
+Read Ellen Smith in the Public Record for newspaper articles, letters to the editor, and other news media documentation of my activities up until 2007.

 Below are some of the details of my life.